TYLER SCHOOL OF ART AND ARCHITECTURE

 Students working toward the first professional degree select one 3-credit elective in consultation with a Landscape Architecture advisor.

-Internship: All students work with a local or regional client as part of the Capstone Course (LARC 9995 Capstone Restoration Design Project).
+Internship: All students work with a local or regional client as part of the Capstone Course (LARC 9995 Capstone Restoration and Design Project).

 Culminating Event: